deborasete/senhor_dos_aneis_site/README.md

-# Disney+ Replica
+# The Lord of the Rings - Template Site

-This project is a replica of the Disney+ website, built with HTML, CSS, JavaScript, Sass and Gulp.
-The design is responsive and accessible across different devices.
+This project is a fan-made platform inspired by The Lord of the Rings, where users can explore content related to Middle-earth and sections dedicated to different themes, including The Hobbit, The Lord of the Rings and other works from J.R.R.
+Tolkien's universe.
-- You can visit the live site here: https://replica-disneyplus-rl9t.vercel.app/
+- You can visit the live site here: https://senhor-dos-aneis-site-vulc.vercel.app/

 ## Technologies Used
 - **HTML5**: Semantic HTML elements and structure.